 When and where are Sawdust Sessions held?

-Sawdust Sessions typically occur on Saturdays and are announced in the club’s current newsletter, and also shown in the event calendar.
+Sawdust Sessions typically occur on Saturdays and are announced in the club’s current newsletter, and also shown in the upcoming events.
 Location may vary; however, they usually occur at Russ Prior’s shop located in Woodinville.

 What do I bring to a Sawdust Session?

 Attendees should bring their own safety equipment including eye and dust protection.
 In addition, you should expect to bring your own set of tools relevant to the Sawdust Session topic.
 The club provides lathes (with chucks, tool rests, etc.), and a standard Wolverine-based grinder for sharpening.

 How are Sawdust Sessions different from hands-on events?